12 Things You Need to Know About Your Nest Thermostat

 7. Can You Lock a Nest Thermostat?

-A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply keeps these settings from being changed.
+Users can lock the Nest to keep it from making any adjustments outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.

-Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone as well as a computer.
+A Nest Thermostat is controlled by the Google Home app, which is accessible on your phone or other smart device, including a computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 • Google has created a more comprehensive setup guide, if you would like more assistance in connecting.

 You also can change preset Nest temperatures on the app.
-From the home screen, select Thermostat before selecting Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
-Choose the appropriate setting to change the temperature for that preset.
+From the home screen, select Thermostat and then select Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
+This will display your preset Comfort, Eco and Sleep temperatures.
+By selecting one of those three options, you can change the temperature for that preset.

-• Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
 As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
-If you select this feature, it presents a preset schedule for you to customize as you wish.
+If you choose that option, it will show a preset schedule for you to customize as you wish.
 After you've made all your choices, that’s the schedule it uses.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
+If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
+You can then pick the day of the week that you want to add a temperature.
 Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+Your update won't be applied until you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat

-To access Eco mode for customized temperature ranges, go to settings and select Eco.
+To access Eco mode for customized temperature ranges, go to Settings and select Eco.
 The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
 You can select each and adjust them to your desired temperature.
-Once you're finished, select Done.
+When complete, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-A Nest Thermostat is compatible with most HVAC systems.
-The maker of Nest, Google, offers a compatibility tool that asks a series of questions about your location and existing setup to learn which Nest model would be compatible with your system.
+A Nest Thermostat is compatible with most heating and cooling systems.
+Google, Nest's manufacturer, features a compatibility checking tool that presents a few questions related to your location and existing setup to see which Nest model works with your system.

-If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in the Bay Area.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in The Bay Area.
 Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. Can I Manually Control My Nest Thermostat?

-Bear in mind, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Don't forget, by doing this you are turning off all of your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: